Sensitive control of broad-area semiconductor lasers by cavity shape: Discussion and conclusion

 \section{Discussion and conclusion}

 We demonstrate that the broad-area semiconductor laser characteristics can be dramatically changed by a small variation of the cavity shape.
 This is because the Fabry-Perot cavity with planar mirrors is located at a bifurcation point between stable and unstable ray dynamics.
 We curve the mirrors slightly and form a near-planar cavity with concave mirrors.
 As a result, the high-order transverse modes are well confined in the cavity, leading to a vast increase in the number of transverse lasing modes.
 The spatial coherence of laser emission is greatly reduced, which suppresses the speckle noise.
 Although the output beam has increased lateral divergence, its angular width is below 40$^{\circ}$.
-Since the lateral divergence is comparable to the vertical divergence of an edge emitting laser, the nearly circular beam can be easily collected with standard optics.
+Since the lateral divergence is comparable to the vertical divergence of an edge-emitting laser, the nearly circular beam can be easily collected with standard optics.
 Therefore, such a laser may be used as an illumination source for full-field speckle-free imaging.
+The advantage of our laser compared to e.g. an incandescent lamp which also produces no speckle noise is that the lamp emits into far too many spatial modes and thus has a low power per mode, whereas our laser emits into fewer modes and thus features a higher power per mode and better directionality.
+The greatly improved brightness facilitates high-speed imaging through absorbing or scattering media and real-time monitoring of moving objects or transient processes.
+Of course, the decrease of spatial coherence will increase the focal spot size and reduce the intensity for optical pumping, material processing, and other applications.
+However, in these applications, not only the brightness, but also the beam profile matters, e.g., the material processing usually requires a flat-top beam, which cannot be created by tight focusing of a spatially coherent beam.
+On the other hand, a laser with reduced spatial coherence may directly output a flat-top beam \cite{cao2019complex}.